 What about ER-Estrogen Positive Breast Cancer?

+When a person gets a breast cancer diagnosis, the oncologist will probably tell them that their condition is hormonal driven.
+There is a variety of different definitions they will use.
 According to the medical approach, about 80% of all breast cancers are “ER-positive.”
 The medical world will probably tell you that this means that cancer cells grow in response to the hormone estrogen.
 About 65% of these are also “PR-positive.”
 They grow in response to another hormone, progesterone.
 On the other hand, if your breast cancer has a significant number of receptors for either estrogen or progesterone, it would be considered hormone-receptor positive.

-The famous flaxseed oil and cottage cheese mixture that Dr. Budwig used contains two anticancer components: lignans and an omega-3 fat called “alpha-linolenic acid” (ALA).
+The famous flaxseed oil and cottage cheese mixture that Dr. Budwig used to contain two anticancer components: lignans and an omega-3 fat called “alpha-linolenic acid” (ALA).
 Several studies have been carried out to determine how phytoestrogens in flaxseeds help counteract cancer progression.
 One theory compares the estrogen-receptor blocking ability of flaxseeds with estrogen-receptor modulation drugs.
 Weak plant-based estrogens block the estrogen receptors of cells within breast tissue, starving them of full-strength female estrogen, possibly stopping tumor growth and preventing cell damage.

-The best way to treat and prevent cancer is to try to avoid the many toxins around us by making wise food choices, drinking clean water, regular detox programs, consuming selected herbs and chlorella, regular infrared sauna sessions and regular exercise with a mini-trampoline.
 These habits will help us keep balanced so that we can avoid hormonal disorders as well as other unbalances that contribute to cancer.

-My sister is suffering from myeloid leukemia.At present, she is in Kuala Lumpur undergoing chemotherapy.
+1. My sister is suffering from myeloid leukemia.At present, she is in Kuala Lumpur undergoing chemotherapy.
 She is not able to stand the pain,.
 Can you help us.

-Hello.
+2. Hello.
 I use cottage cheese with the Barlean’s Fresh Flax Oil that is organic/pure & Unrefined/Freshly Cold Pressed.
 Is that type of flax oil just as effective?
 Will lit help to fight cancer?

 Sherlawn

-Dear Sherlawn,
+1. Dear Sherlawn,

 Thank you for contacting us with your question.
 Yes, this type of flaxseed oil is the right kind to use to prepare this recipe which we recommend whether a person has cancer or is trying to prevent cancer and obtain optimum health.
 To fight cancer we have to look at the reasons for it coming to our body in the first place.
 We would rely on many treatments instead of just 1 food or remedy.
 Let us know if we can help you with your particular case.